brickfield/moodle-mod_board/README.md

 posted what.

 On the Board, Students can:
-* add a new post with some of the following:
+* Add a new post with some of the following:
-  * a heading
+  * A heading.
-  * some text
+  * Some text.
-  * Add A link
+  * Add A link.
-  * Upload an image
+  * Upload an image.
-  * Embed a Youtube video
+  * Embed a Youtube video.
-* Edit or Delete one of their posts
+* Edit or Delete one of their posts.

 They can also do the following depending on the settings of the teacher:
-* move their notes among columns
+* Move their notes among columns.
-* Star someone elses post
+* Star someone elses post.

 The teacher can set up the activity with the following options:
-* a closing date for submissions
+* A closing date for submissions.
-* how the posts are ordered in a column, by date or star count
+* How the posts are ordered in a column, by date or star count.
-* whether posts can be starred - by students, teachers, or neither
+* Whether posts can be starred - by students, teachers, or neither.

 On the board a teacher can:
-* move any of the posts from one column to another
+* Move any of the posts from one column to another.
-* Download a copy of the board contents
+* Download a copy of the board contents.
-* Download a spreadsheet of submissions of the students
+* Download a spreadsheet of submissions of the students.

 ## Funding credits ##
 Initial funding for this plugin was provided by the National Institute for Digital Learning at Dublin City University under the SATLE fund from the National Forum.
-Subsequent funding has been recieved from Athlone Institute of Technology under the SATLE fund from the National Forum.
+Subsequent funding has been recieved from Athlone Institute of Technology under the SATLE fund from the National Forum, and also from UCL.

 ## Version support ##
 This plugin has been developed to work on Moodle releases 3.9, 3.10, and 3.11.